RhetTbull/osxphotos/README.md

 above example, this would result in '2020/_/photoname.jpg' if address was null.

+You may specify a null default (e.g. "" or empty string) by omitting the value after the comma, e.g. {title,} which would render to "" if title had no value.

 Substitution                    Description
 {name}                          Current filename of the photo {original_name}                 Photo's original filename when imported to
                                 Photos
-{title}                         Title of the photo {descr}                         Description of the photo {created.date}                  Photo's creation date in ISO format, e.g.
+{title}                         Title of the photo {descr}                         Description of the photo {media_type}                    Special media type resolved in this
+                                precedence: selfie, time_lapse, panorama,
+                                slow_mo, screenshot, portrait, live_photo,
+                                burst, photo, video.
+Defaults to 'photo' or 'video' if no special type.
+Customize one or more media types using format: '{media_type,
+                                video=vidéo;time_lapse=vidéo_accélérée}'
+{photo_or_video}                'photo' or 'video' depending on what type
+                                the image is.
+To customize, use default value as in
+                                '{photo_or_video,photo=fotos;video=videos}'
+{created.date}                  Photo's creation date in ISO format, e.g.
                                 '2020-03-22'
 {created.year}                  4-digit year of photo creation time